 Roberta Pugliese: Dirigente Scolastico

-She is co-author of an English textbook for upper secondary schools and writer of articles about methodological issues.
+Is a co-author of an English textbook for upper secondary schools and writer of articles about methodological issues.

 “The CLIL CHALLENGE” – Where does the challenge lie in the CLIL classroom?

-ANNA BENNETT: Academic Team for Trinity College London
+Anna Bennet: Academic Team for Trinity College London

 Perché Trinity Stars?
 Benefici per docenti e bambini